Explore and compare story structure with data visualizations and patterns

 Why Stories Matter

 Stories are one of the oldest tools humans have for understanding the world.
-They're how we explain our fears and ambitions to each other, how we pass on meaning across generations, and how we make sense-sometimes retroactively-of the chaos we inherited.
-Yet for something so universal, story is astonishingly subjective.
+They're how we explain our fears and ambitions to each other, how we pass on meaning across generations, and how we make sense—sometimes retroactively—of the chaos we inherited.
+For something so universal, story is astonishingly subjective.
 Two people can watch the same film, read the same paragraph, or witness the same event and come away carrying completely different revelations.
 The meaning isn't just in the narrative; it's in the reader, the viewer, the person trying to make their own sense of things.

 The Hero's Journey